By Keith Weiner of Monetary Metals

 It is a similar dynamic in silver, though the decline in basis is a bit larger after around 19:30.

 In both metals, we end on a lower price and the basis is lower.
-As we have come to expect, it is the leveraged speculators in the futures markets who are most jittery to sell when a news event occurs (or we should say “news”, in this case, as we don’t think the Fed said anything surprising).Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+As we have come to expect, it is the leveraged speculators in the futures markets who are most jittery to sell when a news event occurs (or we should say “news”, in this case, as we don’t think the Fed said anything surprising).Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.